azmisahin/azmisahin-software-web-service-template-flutter-dart-v1/README.md

 # Introduction
-This repository provides a standardized template for Docker projects, compatible with agile processes.
+This repository provides a standardized template for Flutter and Dart Docker projects that is compatible with agile processes.

 🔖 Version: 0.2.1